rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Hardware/README.md

 ![https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/ATU-10-PCB.jpg](https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/ATU-10-PCB.jpg)

 ATU-10 Hardware Versions:\
 There seems to be a few different versions of the ATU-10 available and some may be more suited than others for the BT modification.
 The one used for development has a few noticeable features different from other versions though: the end panels are fastened with hex cap-head screws, the BNC connectors are fastened with nuts and the front panel has white frames around the openings.
-These features may (or not) give some indicatiaon on how suitable it is for modification.
+These features may (or not) give some indication on how suitable it is for modification.

 A note on the OLED display:\
 The tuner used for development had an issue with random errors on the display, and also on a replacement display.
 This was tracked down to be a bad LDO voltage regulator on both displays and was fixed by replacing the LDO (f.e.
 AP2138N-3.3) - it is the 3 pin chip on the back side of the display.

-### Antenna Switch:
+### Antenna Switch
 The project also includes an optional HF-VHF/UHF antenna switch and additional BNC connector.
-Mounting the BNC connector is a very thight fit and requires to remove the 3.5mm JACK1 (which is redundant when using BT) and move T8 slightly sideways.
+Mounting the BNC connector is a very tight fit and requires to remove the 3.5mm JACK1 (which is redundant when using BT) and move T8 slightly sideways.
 A new back panel is also needed.
-The switch cause some issues with increased SWR on the UHF band, but keeping the coax short (like 40cm) between tranceiver and tuner bring this down to an acceptable level.
+The switch cause some issues with increased SWR on the UHF band, but keeping the coax short (like 40cm) between transceiver and tuner bring this down to an acceptable level.

 ![https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/Ant-Relay.jpg](https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/Ant-Relay.jpg)

 Suggested mounting of C2 and C3, vertically on the ATU10 board close to the relay:\
 ![https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/Ant-Relay-Caps.jpg](https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/Ant-Relay-Caps.jpg)

-That's all!\
+The new rear end:\
 ![https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/ATU-10-BT-Back.jpg](https://github.com/rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/blob/main/Pictures/ATU-10-BT-Back.jpg)